|

 flexible and loosely structured administrative approach, a person in

-problems in rural Alaska are oftentimes only vaguely defined with numerous
+The educational problems in rural Alaska are oftentimes only vaguely

-to erratic forces in a generally unpredictable manner.
-Solutions
+defined with numerous variables responding to erratic forces in a generally

-to address such problems must maintain an open-ended, evolutionary
+problems must maintain an open-ended, evolutionary approach, constantly

-approach, constantly seeking and incorporating new solutions as the
+seeking and incorporating new solutions as the significant variables

-of these programs must avoid seeking closure on an issue before it
+programs must avoid seeking closure on an issue before it is absolutely

-as to encourage consideration of all possible variables related
+necessary, so as to encourage consideration of all possible variables

-to the issue.
-They must, therefore, be capable of tolerating the high
+related to the issue.
+They must, therefore, be capable of tolerating

 Another characteristic essential to a variable-generating role is